Advisory & Admissions Centre (Registration)

 SBCS reserves the right to:

-The functions of the Student Services Department include:
+Among the functions of the Student Services Department:

-Book Distribution Centre (BDC) / PROMETRIC / VUE / MOS Testing Centre (Champs Fleurs Campus)
+Book Distribution Centre (BDC) / MOS Testing Centre (Champs Fleurs Campus)

 Computer Laboratories & Information Systems